-This documentation describes one in a series of public use event files from the 2022 MEPS HC.
-It was released as an ASCII data file (with related SAS, SPSS, R, and Stata programming statements and data user information) and as a SAS dataset, a SAS transport file, a Stata dataset, and an Excel file.
-The 2022 Dental Visits Public Use File (hereafter referred to as the Dental PUF), provides detailed information on dental events from a nationally representative sample of the U.S. civilian noninstitutionalized population.
-Data from the Dental PUF can be used to make estimates of dental event utilization and expenditures for calendar year 2022.
-This file contains 47 variables and has a logical record length of 235 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this PUF consists of MEPS survey data obtained in the 2022 portion of Round 7, and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3, and all of Rounds 4 and 5 for Panel 26; and Rounds 1, 2, and the 2022 portion of Round 3 for Panel 27 (i.e., the rounds for MEPS panels covering calendar year 2022).
+This documentation describes one in a series of public use event files from the 2022 MEPS HC and MPC.
+It was released as an ASCII file (with related SAS, SPSS, R, and Stata programming statements and data user information) and as a SAS dataset, SAS transport file, Stata dataset, and Excel file.
+The 2022 Home Health Visits Public Use File (hereafter referred to as the HHV PUF) provides detailed information on home health events for a nationally representative sample of the U.S. civilian noninstitutionalized population.
+Data from the HHV PUF can be used to make estimates of home health (HH) event utilization and expenditures for the calendar year 2022.
+The PUF contains 51 variables and has a logical record length of 204 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2022 portion of Round 7 and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3 and all of Rounds 4 and 5 for Panel 26; and Rounds 1 and 2, and the 2022 portion of Round 3 for Panel 27 (i.e., the rounds for the MEPS panels covering the calendar year 2022).